hibbitts-design/docsify-this/docs/README.md

 Docsify-This is intended as a quick way to display a remotely located Markdown file.
 If you want to further customize and control the presentation of your Markdown content you can install your own [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) (that this hosted Web app is based on) and either store Markdown files within that site or with additional configuration render files located remotely.
 You can learn more about the capabilities of Docsify itself at [Docsify](https://docsify.js.org).

 ## Troubleshooting
 _'404 - Not found' message is displayed._
-Most often this message is a result of a Cross-Origin Resource Sharing (CORS) policy, which restricts resources on a web page to be requested from another domain.
+The provided **basePath** parameter and/or optional **homepage** parameter may not be correct.
+This error message may also be a result of a Cross-Origin Resource Sharing (CORS) policy, which restricts resources on a web page to be requested from another domain.
 If possible, relocate files to a domain that supports cross-origin requests.

 _Updated Markdown file not displayed in the Browser._
 Docsify is likely displaying the last cached version.
 To ensure the most recent version of a file is loaded, do a [hard refresh of your Browser cache](https://www.makeuseof.com/hard-refresh-browser/).